marcos930807/awesomeDialogs/README.md

 ## Dissmiss and Callback

-FancyDialog has onDissmissCallback() and can be dissmissed at any time using dissmiss() public method.
+AwesomeDialog has onDissmissCallback() and can be dissmissed at any time using dissmiss() public method.